-4.6 Each member of the Union, excluding members of the Council, shall be eligible to have one vote in an election.
+4.7 Each member of the Union shall be eligible to have one vote in an election.

-4.7 A list of candidates prepared as a voting paper shall be issued to members who are eligible to vote four weeks before the election.
-On such list each member shall vote by recording their preference of candidate for each particular Office in numerical order, eg. 1, 2, 3.
+4.8 A list of candidates prepared as a voting paper shall be issued to members who are eligible to vote four weeks before the election.
+On this list each member shall vote by recording their preference of candidate for each particular Office in numerical order, eg. 1, 2, 3.

-4.8 Each candidate for election to the Council shall be given the opportunity of submitting an election address of no more than 200words.
+4.9 Each candidate for election to the Council shall be given the opportunity of submitting an election address of no more than 200words.
 Such election addresses shall be distributed to eligible voting members with the voting paper.